ZombieAnomaly/BunnyInc_Challenge/README.md

 When I initially viewed this challenge the first thing that popped into my head was ReactJS!
 Its **flexibility would still allow me to use other libraries** (or even frameworks for that matter) but **it's uni-directional approach to logic would allow me to create these very neat, isolated, OOP based components** that would do some logic, render an output, and pass data to its children.**

 As far as the TwitterAPI goes, **at first I tried using the StreamingAPI to get real-time updates but this turned out to be overkill and not really necessary**.
 In the beginning, I had even built out a Processing Queue and a Consumer to collect and consumer tweets in realtime with separate processes ( this was the server wouldn't be slowed down ).
-In the end, I simply **repeatedly call the SearchAPI every few minutes and update the UI if there any differnces in our current data vs the new data we just pulled in.**
+In the end, I simply **repeatedly call the SearchAPI every few minutes and update the UI if there any differences in our current data vs the new data we just pulled in.**

 # Conclusion